 - The author recommends exercise over sleep – she mentions one study which showed that sleep-deprived people that exercised reported an increase of 20% in their perceived energy, and a reduction of their fatigue by 65%.
 Unmentioned by the author, exercise also improves the quality of our sleep, unless done right before bed.

-7 Day Energy Surge argues that shallow breaths are causing the level of carbon dioxide in our blood to increase.
-This increases our stress levels and saps our energy.
-The author purports that deep breathing reduces the risk of developing cancer, of having heart attacks, reducing stress, and even reduces caloric intake.
+The author argues that shallow breaths are causing the level of carbon dioxide in our blood to increase, which increases our stress levels and de-energizes us.
+The author purports that deep breathing reduces the risk of developing cancer, of having heart attacks, reducing stress, and reducing caloric intake.

 Her recommendations are nothing revolutionary – go to bed and wake up at around the same time, turn off all lights, and so on.